pkulchenko/ZeroBraneStudio/README.md

 **No compilation is needed** for any of the installation options, although the scripts to compile required libraries for all supported platforms are available in the `build/` directory.

-See the [installation section](https://studio.zerobrane.com/doc-installation) in the documentation for further details.
+See the [installation section](https://studio.zerobrane.com/doc-installation) in the documentation for further details and uninstallation instructions.

 ## Usage